-Nusa Lembongan is the perfect Bali getaway with something for everyone – find out the details on the best value diving, accommodation, ferry options & things to do in Nusa Lembongan.
+Nusa Lembongan, Bali is the perfect getaway with something for everyone – find out the details on the best value diving, accommodation, ferry options & what to do on Indonesia’s best island.

-Although you can technically see everything in Nusa Lembongan, Indonesia in 48 hours, plan on spending at least three days covering all the attractions – with some downtime thrown in.
+Although you can technically see everything in Nusa Lembongan, Bali in 48 hours, plan on spending at least three days covering all the attractions – with some downtime thrown in.

 Popular land activities include: